Akkul9/SoC-Design-Planning/README.md

 1. cd : It is used to change the current working directory.
 2. ls : It lists the contents of a directory.
 3. ls -ltr : It lists the contents of a directory in long format, sorted by modification time in reverse order (oldest first).
 4. ls --help: It displays a help message with a list of options and usage information for the "ls" command.
-Note : You can give any command name and then type "--help" to get info about that command.</p>
+Note : You can give any command name and then type "--help" to get info about that command.
-5. cd : Using this command we can move in both ways in the directory tree.</p>
+5. cd : Using this command we can move in both ways in the directory tree.
 6. clear: It clears the terminal screen.
 7. pwd: Displays the current working directory path.
 8. mkdir: Creates a new directory.